DJCordhose/ecmascript-2015-iojs/README.md

 # ECMAScript 2015 on io.js

-**WORK IN PROGRESS, we plan to update this description as ECMAScript 2015 support in io.js evolves **
+**WORK IN PROGRESS, we plan to update this description as ECMAScript 2015 support in io.js evolves.**

 ## Introduction
 ECMAScript 2015, also known as ECMAScript 6 or ES6 for short, is the upcoming version of the ECMAScript standard.